 Do I have to complete Exit Counseling?

 If you withdraw from UW-Eau Claire, transfer to another school, or drop below half-time credits (From UW-Eau Claire) or any other reason, you must complete an exit interview.
-Stop by Blugold Central in 1108 Old Library, and ask for Loan Services, to request an exit interview.
+Stop by Blugold Central in 1108 Vicki Lord Larson, and ask for Loan Services, to request an exit interview.
 If you cannot come to our office, call us at 715-836-4817 to arrange for the material to be mailed to you.

 The Perkins Loan Exit Interview is considered complete once you have signed the repayment schedule and questionnaire provided to you at the time of the exit interview.